IsraelVow/Health-Insurance-Cost-Analysis-Dashboard/Visualizations and Charts.md

 ### HMO Analysis Button

 The HMO Analysis button is linked to the HMO Analysis sheet.
-Here, stakeholders can access three pivot tables: "Comparison of Total 10% Co-payment and Total Clinic Owing Pharmacy (Segmented on a Monthly Basis)," "Cumulative Yearly Total by Months and Years," and "Percent Change by HMO Between the Two Years Covered."
+Here, stakeholders can access three pivot tables: "Comparison of Total 10% Co-payment and Total Clinic Owing Pharmacy (Segmented every month)," "Cumulative Yearly Total by Months and Years," and "Percent Change by HMO Between the Two Years Covered."
 These tables offer a comprehensive analysis of HMO-related cost metrics and trends.

 ### HMO Claims Button